Zuko: Book Three: Fire

 In the third season, Zuko returns to his country a hero thanks to Azula crediting him with killing the Avatar.
 Zuko suspects that Aang survived and hires an assassin to ensure Aang's death to cover up Azula's lie.
 He resumes his romantic relationship with his childhood friend Mai, but continues to feel guilty and uncertain of his decisions.
-After he learns that his mother's grandfather was Avatar Roku, Aang's predecessor, as well as Azula and Ozai's plan to burn the Earth Kingdom to the ground, Zuko decides to turn his back on the Fire Nation and help Aang overthrow Ozai.
+After he learns that his mother's grandfather was Avatar Roku, Aang's predecessor, as well as Azula and Ozai's plan to burn the Earth Kingdom to the ground, Zuko decides to turn his back on the Fire Nation and helps Aang overthrow Ozai.
 He confronts his father about his cruel treatment and the Fire Nation's destructive effect on the world, before leaving to join Aang.
-Although they initially reject him, Aang and his companions grow to accept Zuko as a member of the group after he proves his loyalty to them.
+Although they initially reject him for everything he has done againts them and everyone else, Aang and his companions grow to accept Zuko as a member of the group after he proves his loyalty to them, but he is confronted by Katara for betraying her the last time he saw her and is pointed straight out they both know he struggled with doing the right thing, and is given clear warning he will be killed by her if he tries to do a second time.
 He trains Aang in firebending, and the two journey together to meet the last dragons, from whom they learn that firebending can be powered by the energy of life, rather than rage.

 When Zuko is finally reunited with Iroh in the series finale, he tearfully apologizes for his mistakes and gets his uncle's forgiveness.
 Refusing the throne himself, Iroh suggests that Zuko become the next Fire Lord, citing Zuko's "unquestionable honor."
 Arriving at the Fire Nation capital with Katara, Zuko duels Azula for the throne.
 When Azula faces defeat, she forces Zuko to place himself in the path of a lightning bolt aimed at Katara, wounding him.
 Katara defeats Azula and heals Zuko.
 After Aang defeats Ozai and wins the war, Zuko becomes the new Fire Lord, promising world order and harmony with the aid of the Avatar.